VVoiddd/Goork/README.md

 ## Usage

 <details>
-  <summary>Click to expand</summary>
+  <summary>Expand for Usage Instructions</summary>

 ### Running the Script

-Run the script using Python:
+To execute the script, use Python:

 ```sh
 python Main.py
 ```

-You will be prompted to enter various search parameters.
-If you leave a prompt blank, that parameter will not be included in the search query.
+You will be prompted to input various search parameters.
+Leaving a prompt blank excludes that parameter from the search query.

 ### Example Usage

-When prompted, you can enter values like these:
+Sample input values:

 - **Enter query:** `python programming`
 - **Enter group (optional):** `developers`